Can employers prefer to put pronouns in email signatures?

 There is no legal requirement for workers to state their gender or preferred pronouns publicly, or any law that asks companies to make their employees choose a pronoun.
 Nevertheless, there is nothing to stop workers from including their preferred pronouns in email signatures should they wish to (though employees would be wise to check any Company policy around company-wide standard email signatures first before doing so).

+Some businesses have started to ask employees to include their pronouns in email signatures.
 However, for those thinking of introducing such a policy in an effort to be more inclusive, it could have the opposite effect.

 Helen Hughes, one of our employment law experts, had this to say on the matter: